Pes anserinus (leg)

 Pes anserinus ("goose foot") refers to the conjoined tendons of three muscles of the thigh.
+Pes means 'foot' in Latin.
+In Latin, anser means 'goose', and anserinus means 'goose-like'.

-It inserts onto the anteromedial (front and inside) surface of the proximal tibia.
+Pes anserinus inserts onto the anteromedial (front and inside) surface of the proximal tibia.
 The muscles are the sartorius, gracilis and semitendinosus sometimes referred to as the guy ropes.
 The name "goose foot" arises from the three-pronged manner in which the conjoined tendon inserts onto the tibia.

 Structure

 The three tendons, from front to back, that conjoin to form the pes anserinus come from the sartorius muscle, the gracilis muscle, and the semitendinosus muscle.
 It inserts onto the proximal anteromedial surface of the tibia.

 The pes anserinus is around 5 cm below the medial tibial joint line.
 It lies superficial to the tibial insertion of the medial collateral ligament of the knee.

 Clinical significance

 Pes anserinus tendinitis/bursitis syndrome, or pes anserine bursitis, is a cause of chronic knee pain and weakness.
 It occurs when the medial portion of the knee is inflamed.
 If the bursa underlying the tendons of the sartorius, gracilis, and semitendinosus gets irritated from overuse or injury, a person can develop this ailment.
 This condition usually occurs in athletes from overuse.
 This pathology is characterized by pain, swelling, and / or tenderness.